How to Share a PDF as a Link (Google Drive)

 A PDF link works only when the access setting is correct.
 If the PDF is Restricted, people see Request access instead of the file.

-• Use Google Drive when you need to share one PDF from desktop or mobile.
+• Use Google Drive when you need to share one PDF from your computer.

 • Use Drive Explorer Pro when you need links for multiple PDFs, direct download links, or a saved PDF link log in Google Sheets.